Tips for Choosing your Remodeling Firm

 There are a LOT of contractors out there.
 It is not a simple task to find the one that is going to be perfect for your job.
 Of course, we think you should use a NARI member, but even we know it’s not as simple as that.
 Step one is checking out the different sources where you can find a contractor.

 You can count on your friends to be honest about their experience with remodelers, so find out who among them has done work to their homes and see who they recommend.
 This is a great way to get some candid information about what it was like to work with that remodeler.
 The down side is, you’ll only find out about a handful of companies, so you’ll need to broaden your search.
-And whether your friends have good or bad things to say, you also have to take it with a grain of salt.
 Everyone’s project has unique challenges and opportunities, so their experience will not always match your experience.

 If you Google “kitchen remodel dc” you will get 1.3 million results in less than a second.
 Great.
 Maybe that broadens your search a bit too much.
 But if you need a long list of companies to contact, this is the easiest way.
 Remember, the companies at the very top paid to be there, as did the ones on the side (those are ads).
 Of course the ones at the top of the “organic” results also worked very hard to achieve that search result.
 Location on the list doesn’t guarantee quality of work, so make sure you scan as many pages as you can.